henrytao-me/mvvm-life-cycle/CONTRIBUTING.md

 # Thank you for your contribution!

-I am working hard to predefine element styles as many as I can.
+Any contributions will be greatly appreciated.
 If you find that it still doesn't meet your need, don't hesitate to send me a request.
 I love to work with you to solve problems.
-[Send a request HERE](https://github.com/henrytao-me/smooth-app-bar-layout/issues)

-Any contributions will be greatly appreciated.

 Before submitting a new issue, please check the following guideline.